hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

   ![2_9](res/2_9.png)

-Cookies allow sites to keep track of users, cookie technology has four components:
+Cookies allow sites to keep track of users.
+Cookie technology has four components:

 1. a cookie header line in the HTTP response message;
 2. a cookie header line in the HTTP request message;
 3. a cookie file kept on the user's end system and managed by the user's browser;
-4. a back-end  database at the Web site.
+4. a back-end database at the website.

 ![2_10](res/2_10.png)

-A `Web cache` -- also called a `proxy server` -- is a network entity that satisfies HTTP requests on the behalf of an origin Web server.
+A `Web cache` -- also called a `proxy server` -- is a network entity that satisfies HTTP requests on behalf of an origin Web server.
 The Web cache has its own disk storage and keeps copies of recently requested objects in this storage.

 ![2_11](res/2_11.png)

-The `domain name system (DNS)` is :
+The Domain Name System (DNS)` is :

-1. a distributed database implemented in a hierarchy of `DNS servers`
+1. A distributed database implemented in a hierarchy of `DNS servers`
-2. an application-layer protocol that allows hosts to query the distributed database.
+2. An application-layer protocol that allows hosts to query the distributed database.

-The DNS's main task is provide a directory service that translates hostnames to IP addresses and other tasks:
+The DNS's main task is to provide a directory service that translates hostnames to IP addresses and performs other tasks:

 - Host aliasing.
 - Mail server aliasing.
 - Load distribution.

 In order to deal with the issue of scale, the DNS uses a large number of servers, organized in a hierarchical fashion and distributed around the world.
-No single DNS server has all of the mappings for all of the hosts in the Internet.
+No single DNS server has all of the mappings for all of the hosts on the Internet.
 Instead, the mappings are distributed across the DNS servers.
 To a first approximation, there are three classes of DNS servers:

 ![2_19](res/2_19.png)